-There are over 3500 species of larger fungus in the UK, and they are an important part of the woodland ecosystem in Ayrshire.
-Fungus live in symbiosis with trees and plants, helping each other to grow and survive.
+In Dumfries and Galloway, over 1200 species of fungi have been recorded.
+They are an important part of a woodland ecosystem, living in symbiosis with trees and plants, helping each other to grow and survive.
 In addition, they break down leaf litter and dead wood, producing a fertile layer of soil.
 Like many species groups, fungi are under-recorded, therefore little is known about their detailed distribution in the region.
-At present there is only one priority species identified in the 2007-2010 Local Biodiversity Action Plan in the region.
-Pink Meadowcap Hygrocybe calyptraeformis is a prrioty species and grows on unimproved semi-natural grassland on well-drained soil in open conditions.
-It is listed as vulnerable on both the British and European provisional red data lists of fungi.
+At present there are 15 priority species identified in the Local Biodiversity Action Plan in the region.

 Fungi can also be seen on grassland.
 The Fairy Ring Champignon Marasmius oreades often forms rings in short pasture grass or lawns.
 This species has a convex cap, which is tan when moist and mostly buff when dry, with a large umbo (a small central mound).
 Another common species is the St. George’s Mushroom Calocybe gambosa, so called because the mushroom is said to be ripe on St. George’s Day.
 Found in pastureland, roadside verges and woodland edges, it has a white cap with inrolled margins.
 Some of the most colourful of fungi belong to a group known as waxcaps.
 They are often found in grassland habitats and, as their name suggests, the fruiting body is waxy in appearance.
 The Scarlet Waxcap Hygrocybe coccinea is one of the commoner species, and has a with a scarlet bell-shaped cap.

-When people think of lichens, people often think of old churches and gravestones.
+When people think of lichens, they often think of old churches and gravestones.
 Whilst these are indeed good places to look for lichens, they can be found almost anywhere, from the seashore to the roof tiles on your house.
 While most grow as familiar crusts, there are also leafy and shrubby forms.
 Lichens consists of a fungus and a photosynthetic alga, which live in close association.
+At present, there are 43 lichen species identified as priorities on the Local Biodiversity Action Plan.
+These include the rare Biatoridium monasteriense which occurs on the shaded, alkali-rich bark of broadleaved trees, such as Elm Ulmaceae sp. and Ash Fraxinus sp., often in stream valleys.
+It has a scattered, but restricted, distribution in upland Britain, with an occurrence in Galloway recorded on a single tree.
+Another priority species is Cladonia peziziformis, which is a lichen of peaty soils.
+This is a critically endangered species in the UK, with only a few scattered records.

 SUP is registered in Scotland as a company limited by guarantee with charitable status.
 Registered address: The Southern Uplands Partnership, Studio 2, Lindean Mill, Galashiels, TD1 3PE.
 Company No. SC200827 / Charity No. SCO29475